Diagnosis

 Treatment

-A healthcare professional is likely to remove all polyps discovered during a bowel exam.
+A healthcare professional is likely to take out all polyps found during a bowel exam.
 Options for removal include:

-• Total proctocolectomy.
+- Total proctocolectomy.
 If you have a rare inherited syndrome, such as FAP, you may need surgery to remove your colon and rectum.
-This surgery can protect you from developing colorectal cancer.
+This surgery can protect you from getting colorectal cancer.

-Some types of colon polyps have the potential to become cancerous and others don't.
-A medical professional who studies tissue samples, called a pathologist, will look at the polyp tissue under a microscope to find out.
+Some colon polyps have the potential to become cancerous and others don't.
+A medical professional who studies tissue samples, called a pathologist, looks at the polyp tissue under a microscope to find out what type of polyp you have.

 Follow-up care

 If you have had an adenomatous polyp or a serrated lesion, you are at increased risk of colorectal cancer.
-The level of risk depends on the size, number and characteristics of the polyps that were removed.
+The level of risk depends on the size, number and characteristics of the polyps that were taken out.

-A healthcare professional is likely to recommend a colonoscopy:
+A healthcare professional is likely to recommend repeating a colonoscopy:

-• In three years if you had 5 to 10 adenomas, adenomas larger than 10 millimeters or certain types of adenomas.
+- In three years if you had 5 to 10 adenomas, adenomas larger than 10 millimeters in diameter or certain types of adenomas.

-• In 6 months to one year if you had more than 10 adenomas, a very large adenoma or an adenoma that had to be removed in pieces.
+- In 6 months to one year if you had more than 10 adenomas, a very large adenoma or an adenoma that had to be taken out in pieces.

-• The follow-up colonoscopy schedule for serrated lesions is like those for adenomas.
+The follow-up colonoscopy schedule for serrated lesions is like that for adenomas.

 Preparing for your colonoscopy